 need readers for their work

-Editions of Griffith Review 71: Remaking the Balance, are available in bookshops from 2 February 2021.
+Editions of Griffith Review 73: Hey, Utopia! are available in bookshops and online from 3 August 2021.
 Or you can visit our store and purchase a subscription.
-You will receive the current and next three editions of Griffith Review!
+You’ll receive the current and next three editions of Griffith Review!